Getting Japanese yen to spend while traveling in Japan is amazingly easy. Here’s how to get cash to fund your fun while in the Land of the Rising Sun.

 Close-up of a 7-11 ATM Screen - image © Chris Rowthorn

-- The best way to get Japanese cash is from an ATM in Japan.
+- The best way to get Japanese cash is from an ATM in Japan (do not buy yen before coming to Japan as the rate will be terrible).

 - You can use your home bank card with many Japanese ATMs.